eshack94/FAQ/backups/retoarch/Linux/lakka links and freenode.md

 [11:56] <brandleesee> Menu Color Theme does not change, ie. Dark, Plain etc etc I still get the red background.
 [11:57] <brandleesee> (even on restarting the program - Quit Retroarch)

+05 July 2018
+[19:07] == brandleesee [c39e4481@gateway/web/freenode/ip.195.158.68.129] has joined #lakkatv
+[19:10] <brandleesee> hello again, I flashed version 2.1.1 on USB and managed to play playstation1 titles.
+However, I cannot get PPSSPP to work.
+When I run a psp game I get the Lakka flower logo and black background.
+Nothing else happens.
+I have to press escape to return to menu.
+Any thoughts/help, please?
+Thank you.
+[19:23] <kivutar> it happens to me on some games
+[19:23] <kivutar> but most are running fine for me
+[19:23] <kivutar> I noticed a regresssion on only 1
+[19:54] <brandleesee> hi kiv, long time no speak! ok understood, I ll add some more games and test (and relay feedback)
+[20:07] <brandleesee> ...something is very wrong: Little Big Planet, Bust A Move Deluxe, Crash Team Tag Racing and Tekken Dark Resurrection all default to Lakka flower logo when run.
+[20:09] <brandleesee> Shall I file a bug report on GitHub? or is there anything I can do right now, s'il vous plait?
+Thanks, man.